gatherworkshops/digital-media/_courses/building-the-web/layout-basics.md

         text-align: center;
       }
       ```

-      Then in your HTML code, add `section` tags around your gallery images.
-Remember to add the class!

-      If you can't remember how, there is code on the next page...
+      {:.big-code}

+      {:.checkpoint}
+      You should now have a dark green section around your gallery images.

+    notes: |

+      Once you are done, you can remove the background colour on the gallery too.

   - content: |
       ## Gallery Image Styles

-      We can also use a trick to style the images *inside* the gallery section, without adding a class to every single one.
+      We can also use a trick to style the images *inside* the
+      gallery section, without adding a class to every single one.

       **In your CSS, on a new line:**